A History of the Azores

 pittosporum trees an anchor to its Pliocene past.

-Bush primes Azoreans and Americans alike,
+George Bush primes Azoreans, Americans, alike,

 of production, to risk our savings in speculation.